Cwtch: COVID-19 Pandemic

 Avoiding another sweaty handshake with professional colleagues is certainly no great loss, but the ban on simple physical rituals like friends and family is.

 Laura McAllister on how the Covid restrictions stopped the "physical ritual" of cwtching.

 During the COVID-19 pandemic in Wales, the word was often used in discussing the Welsh Government's social restrictions.
 In March 2020 Dawn Bowden AM stated that she was "feeling hugely emotional that I have no idea when I'm going to be able to cwtch my six-month-old grandson again."
 The Llywydd of the Senedd, Elin Jones ended the final Plenary session of the fifth Senedd (which was conducted virtually due to the government's own restrictions) by saying "I give you all a virtual cwtch, and good evening."
 In criticising the Welsh Government's restrictions, Fay Jones the Conservative MP for Brecon and Radnorshire became the first person to use the word in the British Parliament.

-London-based news services also used the word in reporting the lifting of the Welsh restrictions for a wider readership across the United Kingdom.
-Describing the restrictions as a "ban on having a cwtch".
+London-based news services also used the word in reporting the lifting of the Welsh restrictions for a wider readership across the United Kingdom, describing the restrictions as a "ban on having a cwtch".

 Popularity

-The word is frequently found on souvenirs, T-shirts and in gift shops.
+Businesses using the name Cwtch in St Davids, Wales and Wandsworth, England.

 The word is seen as emblematic of the sociolinguistics of Wales, being a commonly understood indicator of Welsh identity and culture both inside and outside the nation.
 In 2007, cwtch was described as "the nation's favourite word", following a UK poll.

 A common explanation for the word's appeal is that it fills a semantic gap, articulating an aspect of Welsh life that is not captured within the common lexicon of British English.
 The word has been described as linking an association with loved ones with the nation of Wales, giving a unique understanding of national identity.
-This popularity has, however, led to the word's commodification, with marketing campaigns, retailers and designers all using the word to emphasise Welsh cultural links.
+This popularity has, however, led to the word's commodification, with marketing campaigns, retailers and designers all using the word to emphasise, simulate or caricature Welsh culture.
 Despite this, the word still has very strong positive connotations for both Welsh and non-Welsh people.